rayct/zet/docs/1072/README.md

-# Behavioural Sciences Study - 2023/24
+# Behavioural Sciences Study for AI/ML 2023/24

 ## Competitiveness and Ostentation